sensu/sensu-docs/content/sensu-go/5.18/operations/monitor-sensu/monitor-sensu-with-sensu.md

 }
 {{< /code >}}

-To monitor Postgres' health from Sensu's perspective, we'll use check example below:
+To monitor Postgres' health from Sensu's perspective, use a check like this example:

 {{< language-toggle >}}

-{{< code yaml >}}
+{{< code yml >}}
 type: CheckConfig
 api_version: core/v2
 metadata: